 Check to see if your medical records are accurate for the following health information:

 - Doctor’s appointment notes

-- Health or medical history
+- Health or medical history, including family history

 Lastly, it’s always a good idea to compare your health records with your insurance statements so you can be certain you only receive bills for services you received.